 “Solar PV and onshore wind have won the race to be the cheapest sources of new ‘bulk generation’ in most countries, but the encroachment of clean technologies is now going well beyond that, threatening the balancing role that gas-fires plant operators, in particular, have been hoping to play,” said Tigenn Brandily, the energy economics analyst at Bloomberg NEF.

 The advances in offshore wind are also important because the technology has long been an expensive generation option compared to onshore wind and solar PV.
 Costs have now come down because of technological advances, larger turbines, and auction programs.
+Roughly 40% of steel production already utilizes recycled metal, so renewable energy programs are just the next step.

 The possibilities for renewable energy on the horizon are crucial due to increasing global temperatures due to climate change.
 Climate change has already caused a variety of issues including declining insect populations and an increase in pests.
 The Canada goose population alone has risen substantially in the last 50 years.